Are There Any Legal Options For Shiv Sena-Cong-NCP in Maharashtra?

 With regards to what has happened in Maharashtra, the relevant section of the anti-defection law is Paragraph 2(1).
 According to this provision, a member of a House (MP/MLA/MLC) belonging to a particular political party can be disqualified from their membership of that House if they:

-There are two exceptions to this rule: splits and mergers.
+There used to be two exceptions to this rule: splits and mergers.

 It should be noted that an MLA does not need to resign formally for them to be said to have voluntarily given up membership of their political party, this can be inferred from their conduct.
 For instance, the Karnataka rebel MLAs who brought down the Congress-JD(S) government were disqualified by Speaker KR Ramesh Kumar even though they’d resigned as MLAs altogether.
 The Supreme Court upheld the disqualification.